World Kindness Day

 - Studies have shown that performing acts of kindness lowers blood pressure.
 This is probably due to the release of oxytocin.

 - Kindness is also known to stimulate serotonin in the human brain.
-Serotonin has a variety of benefits including causing a feeling of well-being, calming nerves, and even helping wounds heal faster.
+Serotonin has a variety of benefits, including causing a feeling of well-being, calming nerves, and even helping wounds heal faster.

-- The feeling of wellbeing a person receives when they do something kind for someone else is known as a “helper’s high.”
+- The feeling of well-being a person receives when they do something kind for someone else is known as a “helper’s high.”

 Customs, Traditions & Celebrations For World Kindness Day

-World Kindness Day is a holiday that’s observed in different countries in different ways.
-In some places, people organize flash mobs or concerts to bring a smile to people’s faces and to draw attention to this holiday.
-In other places, people merely take a few extra moments out of their day and try to spread a little bit of kindness among their friends and family or even among complete strangers.
-No matter how you choose to celebrate this holiday, however, you should use the hashtag #WorldKindnessDay on your social media accounts to continues to spread the word about this day.
+In other places, people simply take a few extra moments out of their day to try to spread a little bit of kindness among their friends and family or even among strangers.
+No matter how you choose to celebrate this holiday, however, you should use the hashtag #WorldKindnessDay on your social media accounts to continue to spread the word about this day.